Chart Color Schemes

 Woodcroft shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 16.6%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.1% and certificates for 30.1%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
+Trade and technical skills are prevalent, with 41.2% of residents aged 15 and above holding vocational credentials – advanced diplomas at 11.1% and certificates at 30.1%.

 Frequently Asked Questions - Education